CraftAcademyLabs/ca_course/career/solid-principles.md

+**Note that there is some good examples of SOLID here: https://rubygarage.org/blog/solid-principles-of-ood**

-##SOLID Principles with ruby examples
+## SOLID Principles with ruby examples
 **S.O.L.I.D** is an acronym for the first five object-oriented design(OOD) principles.
 These principles, when combined together, make it easy for a programmer to develop software that are easy to maintain and extend.
 They also make it easy for developers to avoid code smells, easily refactor code, and are also a part of the agile or adaptive software development.